Santa Catarina Juquila: Town

-People
+Population

 In 2005 the municipality had 2,715 households with a total of 14,380 inhabitants of whom 4,168 people who speak an indigenous language.

 Juquila is one of the centers of the Chatino people, related to the Zapotec but with a distinct language.

 The Union of Indigenous Communities of the Isthmus Region, a cooperative founded in 1982, assists in production and distribution of the local products, notably coffee, under a fair trade label.

 Communities

 As municipal seat, Santa Catarina Juquila has governing jurisdiction over the following communities: